oils-for-unix/oils/doc/deprecations.md

     echo ,(*.py|*.sh)

-TODO: Implement this.

 Justification: Most people don't know about extended globs, and we want explicitly split command subs like `@(seq 3)` to work.

 That is, Oil doesn't have implicit word splitting.
 Instead, it uses [simple word evaluation](simple-word-eval.html).

+TODO: Implement this.

 ## Later (`shopt -s oil:all`, under  `bin/oil`)

 This is for the "legacy-free" Oil language.
+These options **break more code**.

 Existing shell users will turn this on later.
 Users who have never used shell may want to start with the Oil language.

 ### The `set` builtin Can't Be Used (`shopt -s parse_set`)